The Serengeti and beyond

 Main focus of the northern safari circuit is the great wildebeest migration in the Serengeti.
 This year round event in Africa’s most famous safari icon offers far more than vast herds on the move – prides of lions, leopard, cheetah and other resident game always feature.
 There’s also far more to see in this massive eco-system that includes Ngorongoro Crater, Tarangire and Manyara.

 As expected the “northern circuit” attracts significant numbers of visitors especially during the peak seasons from June to September and December to March.

 The secret to safari success is crowd avoidance – find some top tips on how to plan a migration safari.

 Kenya is a good option for catching the migration between July and October and the country offers slightly more cultural and eco-system diversity.
-Tanzania however is a better wildlife experience especially when the wild southern and western regions are included in a safari – if the migration is your main interest in East Africa then Tanzania’s northern circuit is the best bet between November and March or July and October.
+Tanzania however is a better wildlife experience especially when the wild southern and western regions are included in a safari – if the migration is your main interest in East Africa the northern circuit is the best bet between November and March or July and October.